wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-The [Open Graph](http://ogp.me/) protocol allows your webpages to become feature rich objects in a social setting. **The Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.
+[Open Graph](http://ogp.me/) meta tags are embeded in the head section of webpages to better describe the content for Facebook and other social websites.
+When someone shares one of your webpages, the title, description, images, videos, etc., will all be presented properly. **The Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.

-**NextGEN Facebook Open Graph (NGFB) adds [Open Graph](http://ogp.me/) meta property tags to all webpage headers**, including the article object type for Posts and Pages.
-This plugin goes well beyond other plugins I know in handling various media and archive-type webpages.
+**NextGEN Facebook Open Graph (NGFB) adds [Open Graph](http://ogp.me/) meta property tags to all webpage headers**.
+This plugin goes well beyond any other plugins I know in handling various media and archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, and search results.
-NGFB also detects images of varying sizes and embedded videos -- and includes one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).
+NGFB also detects images from a variety of sources (featured, attached, preview, shortcodes, etc.), and embedded videos in the content -- and includes one or more in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

-**NextGEN Facebook Open Graph (NGFB) also comes with multilingual social sharing buttons that you can add above or bellow content, as a widget, shortcode, or even as a function from your template(s)**.
+**NextGEN Facebook Open Graph (NGFB) also comes with multilingual social sharing buttons that you can add above or bellow your content, as a widget, shortcode, or even as a function from a template(s)**.
 NGFB includes the following social sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for shortcode and CSS styling examples):

 * Facebook
 * Google+